 Healthy neurotic?
-Being conscientious may helpNovember 24th, 2012 in Psychology & Psychiatry /
+Being conscientious may helpNovember 24, 2012 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—Being both neurotic and conscientious may be good for your health.